Cryptrality/strategies/strategies/interval-15m/multiTradePair/Bayesian_Bollinger/README.md

 # Strategy

-Bayesian Bolling is a strategy based on the price swinging betwwen the lower and upper Bollinger bands (bbands).
+The Bayesian Bollinger is a strategy based on the price swinging betwwen the lower and upper Bollinger bands (bbands).
 It is based to the concept that the observation of how many candles hitting the bbands inte past could predict the direction of the price in the future.